syncfusion-content/wpf-docs/wpf/GridControl/covered-ranges.md

 ### Creating covered cells using QueryCoveredRange event

 You can also covered the range of cells by using [QueryCoveredRange](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridControlBase~QueryCoveredRange_EV.html) event.
-This event will be raised for all the cells and set the range of cells by using [Range](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridQueryCoveredRangeEventArgs~Range.html) property.
+This event will be raised for all the cells and you can set the range of cells by using [Range](https://help.syncfusion.com/cr/wpf/Syncfusion.Grid.Wpf~Syncfusion.Windows.Controls.Grid.GridQueryCoveredRangeEventArgs~Range.html) property.

 {% tabs %}